Do you still carry the hamburger in your belly that you have eaten 3 months ago ?

 Well, when you are young, your body mechanisms are working like a clock, but as you become older, your metabolism is slowing and your internal organs work not so efficiently.
 The food is processed slower, and, as result, the hamburger you have eaten today may not be processed by your stomach by tomorrow.
 But since you eat almost the same volume of food every day, you are slowly overwhelming your colon.

-All of the above contributes to the problem of processing the food in your GI tract and leaving a waste in your belly.
+All of the above contributes to the problem of processing the food in your GI tract and leaving waste in your belly.

-Over time, those fecal residues harden on the walls of the intestine, accumulating in layer-upon-layer while leaving important vitamins, minerals and nutrients pass through your body undigested or absorbed.
+Over time, those fecal residues harden on the walls of the intestine, accumulating layer-upon-layer while leaving important vitamins, minerals and nutrients pass through your body undigested or absorbed.

 I won’t describe the whole process of poisoning your body with toxins but you got the picture.

 The question is: how to help your body get rid of waste effectively?

 There are a few ways of doing it, and I have used it myself:

 - Drink much more water than you usually drink.
 I am personally not a big fan of drinking plenty of water – I drink only when I am thirsty, and I bet that many of you feel the same.
 However, I have recognized that I have to change my habit for the sake of my health.
 Here is a trick: drink a glass of water before you eat anything.

 - Have one pill of the probiotic before going to sleep.
 Click on the link to learn more if you are not familiar with this term.
 Some publications recommend eating yogurts or kefir that have live cultures but I found that the small pill of probiotic with at least 16 microorganisms (useful bacteria) does a better job.
 Store them carefully according to the package instructions so that you don’t kill the live, active cultures.